-On average CRP staff work with families for 16-20 weeks.
 The comprehensive assessment allows the family to discuss and identify their critical stressors and their goals.
 Families typically select between 2 to 5 goals.

 A primary focus of CRP is to assist families with economic stressors.
 Decades of research show evidence of a strong correlation between poverty and child maltreatment.
 This relationship persists regardless of whether maltreatment is measured using official CPS reports or through parent-reported risk behaviors related to maltreatment (e.g., high reliance on physical punishment, insufficient supervision, substance abuse).

 In the 20-minute webinar below, Dr. Kristen Slack, UW Madison School of Social Work, provides the history of the Community Response Program (CRP) in Wisconsin, the program components, practice framework, and the intended outcomes of CRP.

 Community Response Program Evaluation

 In this 20-minute video, Dr. Kristen Slack, UW Madison School of Social Work, provides an overview of the Community Response Program, context of social welfare evaluations, explains evidence-based programs vs. evidence-based practices and describes why it's important to invest in a rigorous evaluation of the Community Response Program.

 To learn more about the implementation project led by a team of experts from the University of Wisconsin - Madison go to the

 final implementation report of the Community Response Program.